MatiasDiBernardo/Physics-Simulations-with-pygame/README.md

 ## Early Reflections

 2D space where the user can set up wall and see the reflections of the given geometry by moving the mouse.

+## Draw with Fourier Series

+Recreates the outline of a close curve with rotating epycycles.
+My own implementation of the animation shown in this [3Blue1Brown video](https://www.youtube.com/watch?v=r6sGWTCMz2k).